pittcsc/Documents/Constitution.md

 Elections will be held in each Spring semester to determine the officers for the proceeding Fall and Spring terms.

-## XV) Voting Powers of Officers
+## XV) Executive Board Powers

-The Vice President and Business Manager, as well as committee chairpeople, retain voting rights.
-In the event of a tie, the President will break the tie.
+Each officer of the Pitt CSC also retains membership on the Pitt CSC Executive Board.
+Each member of the board must act as a representative of the Pitt CSC and ensure its fair governance.
+Members of the board each have a vote on major issues and initiatives of the Pitt CSC, and are responsible for assisting officers in the fulfillment of their individual roles/

 ## XVI) Removal of Officers